CEMPD/VERDI/doc/User_Manual/VERDI_ch06.md

 Time Steps and Layers Panels
 ----------------------------

 The range that is available for the dataset is listed in the Time Steps or Layers Panel in parenthesis next to the label for the panel.
-[Figure 6-8](#Figure6-8) shows that the dataset has 25 time steps with the range displayed as: Time Steps (1-25).
+PDF:([Fig-@fig:Figure18])) or GitHub:[Figure 18](#Figure18) shows that the dataset has 25 time steps with the range displayed as: Time Steps (1-25).
 You can use a subset of the full time step range by clicking on the Use Time Range checkbox, and then using the Min and Max spinner controls to set a new minimum or maximum value, for example choosing time step 2 as the minimum time step and time step 4 as the maximum.
 When a tile plot is created, it will only display time steps 2-4.
 Detailed instructions for using the **Time Steps** and **Layers** panels are discussed in Chapter 9, “Subsetting Spatial and Temporal Data.”

 Saving Projects
 ---------------